JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 xt, yt, vxt, vyt, ts = construct(evolve!(p, bt, 100.0, ray_splitter)..., dt = 0.01)
 ```

-For more information and instructions on defining the "ray_splitter" dictionary
-please visit the "Ray-Splitting" tutorial here.
+For more information and instructions on defining the "ray_splitter" dictionary visit the [Ray-Splitting tutorial here](/tutorials/ray-splitting).

+## Visualizing

 ---
-## Visualizing

 *(all plotting in* `DynamicalBilliards` *is currently done through the* `PyPlot` *package.
 In a future update a switch will happen towards* `Plots.jl` *)*

 The functions `plot_obstacle(o::Obstacle; kwargs...)`, `plot_billiard(bt::Vector{Obstacle}; kwargs...)` and `plot_particle(p::AbstractParticle; kwargs...)` are provided in order to plot the respective elements **on the current PyPlot figure**.
 In order to animate the evolution of a particle in a billiard table, use the function: